ipfs/aegir/README.md

 $ gulp test:browser
 ```

-If you want to run tests in a webworker you can also pass `--webworker` as a flag to enable that.
+Browser tests by default run inside the main thread and a webworker thread.
+If you want to disable or only run your tests in a webworker, you can do it by passing the flag:

+- `--webworker=false`
+- `--webworker=only`

 If the needed environment variables are set, tests are also run on [Sauce Labs].
-You will need
+You will need:

 - `$SAUCE=true`
 - `SAUCE_USERNAME=<username>`